ThanmayJ/ThanmayJ.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/profile.png">

 Hi!
-I'm Thanmay Jayakumar, and I am a final year UG student in Electronics & Communication Engineering at Visvesvaraya National Institute of Technology, Nagpur, India.
+My name is Thanmay Jayakumar, and I am a final year UG student in Electronics & Communication Engineering at Visvesvaraya National Institute of Technology, Nagpur, India.

 I developed my interest in Deep Learning and Natural Language Processing (NLP) at IvLabs, the Robotics & AI Lab of VNIT, where I reviewed state-of-the-art architectures like RNNs, Seq2Seq and Transformers and implemented them.